pypi/warehouse/docs/user/organization-accounts/org-acc-faq.md

     projects owned by the organization to another organization or user.
     This ensures that the project history is maintained.
     Once the account is deleted, the team permissions will be deleted.

     Individual project permissions assigned to users will exist after the deletion.

 1. **Does the PyPI admin have to approve deletion of an organization account?**

-    No, PyPI admin is not involved in the deletion of an organization account.
+    No, the PyPI admin is not involved in the deletion of an organization account.

 1. **Is there a limit to the number of users within the organization?**